Data Augmentation for Meta-Learning: The Anatomy of Data Augmentation for Meta-Learning

 \paragraph{Task augmentation:} We can increase the number of possible tasks by uniformly augmenting whole classes to add new classes with which to train.
 For example, a vertical flip applied to all car images yields a new upside-down car class which may be sampled during training.

-\paragraph{Shot augmentation:} At test time, we can artificially amplify the shot by adding additional copies of each image using data augmentation.
+\paragraph{Shot augmentation:} At test time, we can artificially amplify the shot by adding additional augmented copies of each image.
 Shot augmentation can also be used during training by adding copies of each support image via augmentation.
-Shot augmentation during training may better prepare meta-learners for test-time shot augmentation.
+Shot augmentation during training may be needed to prepare a network for the use of test-time shot augmentation.

-Existing meta-learning algorithms for few-shot image classification typically use horizontal flips, random crops, and color jitter on both support and query images.
+Existing meta-learning algorithms for few-shot image classification typically apply standard augmentations (horizontal flips, random crops, and color jitter) on all images that come from the data loader without considering the purpose of each image.
+As a result, the same augmentation occurs on both support and query images~\citep{gidaris2018dynamic, qiao2018few}.
 In Section \ref{Experiments}, we test the four modes of data augmentation enumerated above in isolation across a large array of specific augmentations.
 We find that query augmentation is far more critical than support augmentation for increasing performance.
+In fact, support augmentation often hurts performance.
 Additionally, we find that task augmentation, when combined with query augmentation, can offer further boosts in performance when compared with existing frameworks.